ak505188/598EA-Musical-Chairs/README.md

 Contains code for a remote controlled robot.

 KeyBinding.java is ran as a java program.
 It sets up keybindings and sends commands to the EV3 brick.
-It takes two arguments the IP of the EV3 brick and the Port(defaults to 1111) of the server being ran on the EV3 brick.
+It takes two arguments the IP and the Port of the server being ran on the EV3 brick.

 EV3Server.java is ran as a LEJOS program on the EV3 brick.
 It receives commands from the client and executes the appropriate functions.